Zilliqa/dev-portal/README.md

 Now,

-- `make dev1` will make and serve the ZQ1 docs locally on port 8000.
-- `make dev1nozq2` will make and serve the ZQ1 docs (with no ZQ2 reference) locally on port 8000
 - `make dev2` will do the same with the ZQ2 docs.

 You can set `SERVEROPTS` to pass option (usually `-a